 - Butter – Some Italian recipes replace the butter with oil.
 I tried this as an attempt to thin the batter, but found the flavor lacking.
 Therefore, for a dairy-free recipe, I recommend using vegan butter sticks or coconut oil.

 - Gluten-free flour – The brand of gluten-free flour used makes a huge difference!
 Use King Arthur Measure-for-Measure or Bob’s Red Mill 1-to-1 GF flour.
-Typically I recommend Cup4Cup gluten-free flour in all my gluten-free dessert recipes.
+Typically I recommend Cup4Cup gluten-free flour in all my baking recipes.
 However, this flour made the batter way too thick to work with.

 - Baking powder – Adds light, airy crispness to the texture.

-When making gluten-free pizzelle cookies, the type of gluten-free flour used makes a measurable difference in the batter’s consistency.
+When creating this recipe, the type of gluten-free flour used makes a measurable difference in the batter’s consistency.
 Pizzelle making works best when it has a consistency like a thick pancake batter or thinner dough.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a large bowl whisk together the eggs with sugar until well combined and the mixture starts to pale.
-Whisk in the cooled melted butter and anise or vanilla extract.
+In a large bowl whisk together the eggs with sugar until well combined then whisk in the cooled melted butter and anise or vanilla extract.
+That’s it!

-Gluten-free pizzelles may be enjoyed many other ways than simply a light, crispy cookie.
-I particularly like to use them as “mock” gluten-free cannoli (filling recipe included below).
+Homemade pizzelles may be enjoyed many other ways than simply a light, crispy cookie.
+I particularly like to use them as “mock” gluten-free cannoli (filling and method included in recipe card).

-- Gluten-free cannoli – Immediately shape when the pizzelle comes off the iron using a cannoli mold, wooden handle, or even aluminum foil scrunched into a tube.
+- Cannoli – Immediately shape when the pizzelle comes off the iron using a cannoli mold, wooden handle, or even aluminum foil scrunched into a tube.

 - Cookie sandwiches – Fill with ice cream, frosting, whipped cream, nutella, or the gluten-free cannoli filling.